secureblue/secureblue.github.io/content/FAQ.md

 ### Another security project has a feature that's missing in secureblue, can you add it?
 {: #feature-request}

-First check [this](/#hardening) on whether it already lists an equivalent or better feature.
+First check our [features list](/features) on whether it already lists an equivalent or better feature.
 If it doesn't, open a new [GitHub issue](https://github.com/secureblue/secureblue/issues).

 ### Why are bluetooth kernel modules disabled?
 How do I enable them?
 {: #bluetooth}